KaiSuchomel/quarkus_openapi/README.md

 Using Enums in Collections (here a Set is used) results in an corrupted openapi.yaml file.

-Run org.acme.CheckOpenApiTest different Qaurkus Versions (change quarkus.platform.version in pom.xml to 3.4.3 or 3.5.0.CR1).
+Run `org.acme.CheckOpenApiTest`with different Quarkus Versions (change quarkus.platform.version in pom.xml to 3.4.3 or 3.5.0.CR1).

 # quarkus